spine-generic/spine-generic/docs/documentation.rst

 ------------

 A list of contributors for the analysis pipeline is available `here <https://github.com/spine-generic/spine-generic/graphs/contributors>`__.
-If you would like to contribute to this project, please see our `contribution guidelines <../CONTRIBUTING.md>`_.
+If you would like to contribute to this project, please see our contribution `guidelines`_.

+.. _guidelines: ../CONTRIBUTING.md

 License